For all orders 25% advance is required. Call Us: 0321-8499287

 Let’s start with an uplifting pastel design.
 This cheerful white living room uses pale yellow as a primary accent, with many colors of the rainbow appearing throughout.
 The layout is open but wraps around a central volume in an L-shape for better division.
 Abundant windows don’t sacrifice any privacy at all thanks to the huge hedges outside.

 Here’s another space that brings the outdoors in!
 This modern living room relishes its unique configuration, with its seating area looking out over the pool and toward the gorgeous landscape beyond.
-Contemporary furniture inspired by midcentury designs offers a touch of classic simplicity and maintain a low profile to preserve the view of the outdoors.
+So, Contemporary furniture inspired by midcentury designs offers a touch of classic simplicity and maintains a low profile to preserve the view of the outdoors.

 Warm, natural, and classic – this living room uses dark colors for functional areas between its pure white walls.
 The ceiling makes an especially bold statement with its small knotty boards and deep bezels, reversing the expectation set by the lighter wood floor.
-The Arne Jacobsen floor lamp completes the room.
+Similarly, The Arne Jacobsen floor lamp completes the room.

 Clay-colored walls and gem-tone accents cast a warm glow on this otherwise minimalistic living room.
 The arrangement of straightforward forms sets this space apart, the sharp lines of the furniture squaring up against the perfect angles of the layout.
 In the center, a circular table breaks the mold.